jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 ## Custom Events

 We're all familiar with the basic events — click, mouseover, focus, blur, submit, etc. — that we can latch on to as a user interacts with the browser.
 Custom events open up a whole new world of event-driven programming.
-In this chapter, we'll use jQuery's custom events system to make a simple Twitter search application.

 It can be difficult at first to understand why you'd want to use custom events, when the built-in events seem to suit your needs just fine.
 It turns out that custom events offer a whole new way of thinking about event-driven JavaScript.
 Instead of focusing on the element that triggers an action, custom events put the spotlight on the element being acted upon.
 This brings a bevy of benefits, including: